thinkerbot/ts/README.md

 Functions provided by **ts**.

 * `setup`:

   A setup function run before each test.

 * `teardown`:

   A teardown function run after each test.

-  Note **ts** ensures teardown runs by setting a trap for EXIT signals during setup and the actual test.
+  **ts** ensures teardown runs by setting a trap for EXIT signals during setup and the actual test.
 As a result, EXIT traps in tests can prevent teardown.

 * `assert_status EXPECTED ACTUAL`:

   Exit 1 unless the numbers EXPECTED and ACTUAL are the same.
 This assertion is almost never necessary.

 * `assert_output EXPECTED ACTUAL`:

   Exit 1 unless the variables EXPECTED and ACTUAL are the same.
 Reads from stdin for '-'.
 Also reads ACTUAL from stdin if ACTUAL is unspecified.